Ron J. Volesky: Political career and ambitions

-Volesky is highly noted for his abilities as an electrifying public speaker.
-He was regarded as one of the most dynamic and charismatic public speakers during his time state politics.
-According to longtime South Dakota journalist Bob Mercer, "Ron was the greatest orator of modern times in the South Dakota State Legislature.
-He once delivered a speech in the House of Representatives that rivaled Martin Luther King Jr. for its logic, passion, and power." [my605.com/pierrereview/?p=bszeiksqs&paged=337].

 Volesky has been an active member of both the Republican and Democratic parties in South Dakota.
 He has served in local and state government and made several attempts for higher state office.

 Volesky served three years as city commissioner in Huron and 16 years in the State Senate.

 In 2002, he ran for governor and finished second in a four-way Democratic primary to Jim Abbott.

 Volesky again ran for governor of South Dakota in 2004 with his intention to be the Democratic candidate opposing Republican Mike Rounds.
 But he abandoned his bid on February 22, 2006, citing an inability to raise funds.

 In August 2009, Volesky again announced his intention to run for governor of South Dakota.
 He was the fifth candidate to enter the race and the second Democratic candidate.
 According to year-end campaign finance reports, Volesky hadn't created or spent any money on or for his campaign.

 Volesky also was the Democratic nominee for attorney general in 2002 and 2006.

 Volesky ran for South Dakota Attorney General against Marty Jackley in the 2010 election.